Unboxed-Software/solana-course/content/cpi.md

 Remember, any account whose data may be mutated by the program during execution must be specified as writable.
 During execution, writing to an account that was not specified as writable will cause the transaction to fail.
 Writing to an account that is not owned by the program will cause the transaction to fail.
 Any account whose lamport balance may be mutated by the program during execution must be specified as writable.
 During execution, mutating the lamports of an account that was not specified as writable will cause the transaction to fail.
 While subtracting lamports from an account not owned by the program will cause the transaction to fail, adding lamports to any account is allowed, as long is it is mutable.

 To see this in action, view this [transaction in the explorer](https://explorer.solana.com/tx/ExB9YQJiSzTZDBqx4itPaa4TpT8VK4Adk7GU5pSoGEzNz9fa7PPZsUxssHGrBbJRnCvhoKgLCWnAycFB7VYDbBg?cluster=devnet).

+## Why CPIs Matter?

+CPIs are a very important feature of the Solana ecosystem and they make all programs deployed interoperable with each other.
+With CPIs there is no need to re-invent the wheel when it comes to development.
+This creates the opportunity for building new protocols and applications on top of what’s already been built, just like building blocks or legos.
+It’s important to remember that CPIs are a two-way street and the same is true for any programs that you deploy!
+If you build something cool and useful, developers have the ability to build on top of what you’ve done or just plug your protocol into whatever it is that they are building.
+Composability is a big part of what makes crypto so unique and CPIs are what makes this possible on Solana.

+Another important aspect of CPIs is that they allow programs to sign for their PDAs.
+As you have probably noticed by now, PDAs are used very frequently in Solana development because they allow programs to control specific addresses in such a way that no external user can generate valid transactions with signatures for those addresses, which can be very useful for many applications in Web3 (DeFi, NFTs, etc.).
+Without CPIs, PDAs would not be nearly as useful because there would be no way for a program to sign transactions involving them - essentially turning them black holes (once something is sent to a PDA, there would be no way to get it back out w/o CPIs).

 # Demo